Availability

 Availability types

-Availability types are configured at the organization level in Settings > Availability Types.
-Each type specifies how it affects capacity:
+Availability types come from a fixed set, configured at the organization level in Settings > Availability Types.
+Each type specifies how it affects capacity.
+Some ship enabled and some ship disabled — enable the ones your organization uses.

 Daily overrides